Sunday, May 14 at 7:30 pm

 The Sarah Jacobson Film Grant, established by Ruth Jacobson and collaborator Sam Green in Jacobson’s memory, offers annual grants to female, transgender, genderqueer, or gender non-conforming filmmakers whose work embodies some of the things that Sarah Jacobson stood for: a fierce DIY approach to filmmaking, a radical social critique, and a thoroughly underground sensibility.

 UnionDocs is excited to present an evening dedicated to Jacobson’s documentaries.
-Filmmaker, and former grantee of the Sarah Jacobson Film Grant, Akosua Adoma Owusu will join us for discussion following the program.
+Filmmakers, and former grantees of the Sarah Jacobson Film Grant, Akosua Adoma Owusu and Laura Parnes will join us for discussion following the program.

 Part of the proceeds from the event will go toward the Sarah Jacobson Film Grant, which is currently accepting applications.
 Find out more here.